Weather Forecast - Pakistan Press International

 Monday

-Dry weather is expected in most plain areas of the country.
-Rain-wind-thunderstorm is expected in upper Khyber Pakhtunkhwa, northeast Punjab, Kashmir and Gilgit Baltistan during this period.
+Dry weather is expected in most parts of the country.
+However, partly cloudy weather condition with isolated rain is expected in upper Khyber Pakhtunkhwa, Kashmir and Gilgit Baltistan.

 Past 24 Hour Weather